nico/hack/llvmgnsyncbot/README.md

 1. On non-Windows, run `git config core.trustctime false` in the llvm checkout.
    The GN build uses hardlinks to copy files, which changes the ctime on the copy source inode.
-By default, `git checkout -f master` will replace files with modified ctime with a new copy of the file, which in turn changes the mtime on the copy inputs -- which makes ninja think copy steps are dirty and need to be rerun on every build.
+By default, `git checkout -f main` will replace files with modified ctime with a new copy of the file, which in turn changes the mtime on the copy inputs -- which makes ninja think copy steps are dirty and need to be rerun on every build.
 This setting fixes this.